|Syracuse University||Online MS in Library and Information Science||✓|

 Admission into a graduate program typically requires the completion of a Bachelor's degree with a 3.0 GPA or higher.
 If an applicant's GPA is not high enough, consideration may be given if other aspects of the application are outstanding.
 Additional documentation may require letters of recommendation and a personal statement detailing career goals and why the particular university was selected.

-Campus-based and online ALA-Accredited library science degrees in Maine
+List of the best campus-based and online ALA-Accredited library science degrees in Maine

 University of Maine